 1954 – 1956

-In 1954, the hair care brand was introduced, and its first logo was a black “Sunsilk” lettering in a typeface roughly similar to SoftMaker’s Thames Serial Bold.
+In 1954, the hair care brand was introduced, and its first logo featured black “Sunsilk” lettering in a typeface similar to SoftMaker’s Thames Serial Bold.
 The first letter was capitalized, and all the rest were in lowercase.
 Long serifs and great contrast between the main and additional strokes created a sense of dynamics.

 1956 – 1963

 In 1956, the brand name was split into two parts: “Sun” and “silk.”
 They were in different lines, aligned in the center.
-The inscription, as before, was black, but a custom bold font was used for it.
+The inscription, as before, was black, but a bold custom font was used.

 1963 – 1968

-In this version, there is not only a text but also a graphic part.
-The designers simplified the characters a bit by removing a few serifs and added a vertical oval in the shape of a yellow “S.” It divides the space into two halves: the upper side is white with a miniature brand name, the lower one is blue in the form of a drop.
+In this version, there is not only text but also a graphic part.
+The designers simplified the characters a bit by removing a few serifs and adding a vertical oval shaped like a yellow “S.” It divides the space into two halves: the upper side is white with a miniature brand name, the lower one is blue in the form of a drop.

 1968 – 1974